-King Creek Falls is a 70-foot waterfall located off of Forest Road 646/Burrell’s Ford Road in Sumter National Forest.
+King Creek Falls is a 70-foot waterfall located off Forest Road 646/Burrell’s Ford Road in Sumter National Forest.
 The road is paved for about a quarter mile, then turns to uneven gravel.

 To hike the 1.5 miles to King Creek Falls, start at the Burrell’s Ford parking lot.
 Go to the end of the parking lot.
 There is a red metal gate which blocks cars from using the gravel road.
 Next to the gate is the post for the Burrell’s Ford Trail.
 Follow the gravel lane as it slowly slopes down into the campground and footpaths.

-Burrells Ford parking lot gate
+Gate at Burrells Ford parking area

 There is an information board at the bottom of the hill (as well as in the parking lot) with tips and a map of the area.
 This map is confusing and seemed backwards to me.
 It took a while to orient which way we should go to find all the different paths.